mesosphere/marathon/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 ##### healthChecks

 An array of checks to be performed on running tasks to determine if they are operating as expected.
 Health checks begin immediately upon task launch.
-For design details, refer to the [health checks](https://github.com/mesosphere/marathon/wiki/Health-Checks) wiki page.
 By default, health checks are executed by the Marathon scheduler.
 In this case, the only supported protocol is `COMMAND` and each app is limited to at most one defined health check.